Injuries and Rehabilitation Specialists

 Falls are the most common work-related injuries.
 And the damage from falls is very often treatable through a rigorous rehabilitation and recovery period of physical therapy, even if you needed surgery to repair a fracture.
 Falls can occur up or down stairs, on wet surfaces or by tripping over unexpected holes or debris.

 Other common injuries that benefit greatly from physical therapy treatments for damage that happens while you’re on the job include:

 Both you and your employer want you to be restored to complete health and full function after a work injury.
 There are several benefits to participating in physical therapy as part of your plan for rehabilitation.

-Physical therapy, as practiced by the best therapists at your New York office, may actually end up improving your life overall.
+Physical therapy, as practiced by the best rated Brooklyn PT doctors, may actually end up improving your life overall.

-You can learn a lot from your physical therapist at outpatient physical therapy in NYC.
+You can learn a lot from your physical therapist at physical therapy clinic in Brooklyn.
 He can train you on how to properly stand and pick up heavy objects.
 You may discover an exercise regimen that you can continue once your PT time is over.
 And you may even develop better-eating habits and lose weight if you need to!

 Other benefits of physical therapy include:

 - Preventing the need for surgery or strong painkillers